CMCLorg/CMCLorg.github.io/0_CfP.md

 - Analysis of computational models that process language data (e.g., neural language models, parsers)  to give insights into fundamental linguistic questions, e.g., on human language processing/acquisition.
 - Analysis of human language data to give insights into fundamental linguistic questions, e.g., on human language processing/acquisition.
 - Comparing/aligning computational models (e.g., neural language models, parsers) with human language data to understand/reverse-engineer what and how humans compute during language comprehension/production/acquisition and how/why.
-- What can the cogsci/linguistics and NLP fields contribute to each other?
+- How insights from CogSci/linguistics and NLP fields can contribute to each other.
-- Emergent communication/language: What are the sufficient conditions for the emergence of human-like communication/language?
+- Sufficient conditions/pressures for the emergence of human-like communication/language.

 A more comprehensive description of the workshop scope is:
 - Models of lexical acquisition, including phonology, morphology, and semantics.